grab/engineering-blog/_posts/2021-10-18-designing-products-and-services-based-on-jtbd.md

   </figure>
 </div>

-There were four key points in the force diagram.
+There were four key points in the force diagram:

 - What jobs are people using GrabFood for?
 - What did people use prior to GrabFood to get the jobs done?
 - What pushed them to seek a new solution?
 What is attractive about this new solution?
 - What are the things that will make them go back to the old product?
 What are the anxieties of the new product?

-By applying this framework, we progressively asked these questions in our interview sessions.
+By applying this framework, we progressively asked these questions in our interview sessions:

 *Can you remind us of the last time you used GrabFood?* — This was to uncover the situation or the circumstances.